atomantic/generator-dockerize/README.md

 # Yeoman Docker Generator

-This Yeoman Generator will add a Docker scaffolding to your project, including Dockerfile, docker-compose and a dev script to simplify management of Docker.
+This Yeoman Generator will add a Docker scaffolding to your project, including Dockerfile, docker-compose and a dev script to simplify management of Docker and app runtime.
-The `dev` script automates solutions to problems with running docker on OSX.
+The `dev` script automates getting your application up and running, starting, stopping, and other misc. missing docker commands.

 ## Assumptions

-* Your application lives in `./app`
+* Your application lives in a subfolder of your git repo (e.g. `./app`)
 * You are on `OSX`
-* You are cool with `homebrew`

 ## Usage

 if you are totally new to nodejs, you can install via `./dev init`.
-This will install nvm (node version manager via Homebrew, then install node `stable` and run `npm install -g yo git://github.com/atomantic/generator-dockerize.git` for you).
+This will install nvm (node version manager via Homebrew, then install node `4.4.6` and run `npm install -g yo git://github.com/atomantic/generator-dockerize.git` for you).

 You can run the `dev init` script from curl like so:
 ```